deeplearning4j/deeplearning4j/reinforcementlearning.md

 ---
-title: A Beginner's Guide to Reinforcement Learning (for Java)
+title: A Beginner's Guide to Reinforcement Learning (for Java and Scala)
 layout: default
 ---